MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-Cluster.md

 (Get-Cluster).MaximumParallelMigrations = 2
 ```

+Beginning with the 2022-09 Cumulative Update, you can now configure the number of parallel live
+migrations within a cluster.
+For more information, see
+[KB5017381](https://support.microsoft.com/help/5017381) for Windows Server 2022 and
+[KB5017382](https://support.microsoft.com/help/5017382) for Azure Stack HCI, version 21H2.

 This example sets the cluster property MaximumParallelMigrations to a value of `2`, limiting the
 number of live migrations that a cluster node can participate in.
 Both existing and new cluster
 nodes inherit this value of `2` because it's a cluster property.
 Setting the cluster